Multibubble blow-up analysis for the Brezis-Nirenberg problem in three dimensions: Main results

 Remarkably, in assumption (b), no positivity condition at all is needed, only higher regularity of $\rho_a$, more precisely real-analyticity.
 This observation is new even for the case of one blow-up point.
 We prove in Lemma \ref{lemma phi a is analytic} that $\rho_a$ is real-analytic if $a \equiv \text{const.}$.
 But in view of similar results, e.g. \cite{John1950, Khenissy2010, Franceschini2021}, it is reasonable to expect that $\phi_a$, and hence $\rho_a$, is real-analytic whenever $a$ is; see also the remarks after the proof of Lemma \ref{lemma phi a is analytic}.
 This is an open question to the best of our knowledge, and it would be very interesting to obtain an answer to it.

-\item Since Theorem \ref{theorem multibubble} only makes a statement about space dimension $N=3$, a natural question is to determine the asymptotic behavior of a sequence of solutions to $-\Delta u_\eps + \eps V u_\eps = u_\eps^\frac{N+2}{N-2}$ when $N \geq 4$.\footnote{We take $a \equiv 0$ here so that $\phi_a$ remains well-defined when $N \geq 4$.
-But treating more general $a \not \equiv 0$ appears equally possible by using the appropriate asymptotic expansion of $G_a(x, \cdot)$, which contains additional singular terms.} We are not aware of a result like this in the literature, even though in view of the above discussion it should be easier to obtain than Theorem \ref{theorem multibubble}.
-Analogous computations as those used in the proof of Theorem \ref{theorem multibubble} lead us to believe that in this case (say $N \geq 5$ for simplicity)
+\item Since Theorem \ref{theorem multibubble} only makes a statement about space dimension $N=3$, a natural question is to determine the asymptotic behavior of a sequence of solutions to $-\Delta u_\eps + \eps V u_\eps = u_\eps^\frac{N+2}{N-2}$ when $N \geq 4$.
+This has been completed by the authors in the recent work \cite{KL2}.
+(We take $a \equiv 0$ here so that $\phi_a$ remains well-defined when $N \geq 4$.
+But even treating more general $a \not \equiv 0$ appears equally possible by using the appropriate asymptotic expansion of $G_a(x, \cdot)$, which contains additional singular terms.)

-for some dimensional constant $c_N > 0$.
-Here, and we have employed the above notations otherwise.
-We will come back to a thorough analysis of this problem in future work.

 \item Another problem closely related to \eqref{brezis peletier additive} is (for $N \geq 3$)

 whose single-blow-up asymptotics as $\eps \to 0+$ in the case $a \equiv 0$ have as well been determined by \cite{Brezis1989, Rey1989, Han1991}, see also \cite{Hebey2000}.